All Worked Up About Hedgehogs

-When we can’t wait the day or two for Amazon Prime, we buy from brick-and-mortar companies to save time.
-And when those stores are having a price-driven event, we buy from them to save money.
-So what is the “one big thing,” the unique selling proposition of brick-and-mortar?
+When we can’t wait the day or two for Amazon Prime, we buy from local brick-and-mortar companies to save time.
+And when those stores are having a price-driven event we buy from them to save money.
+So what is the “one big thing,” the unique selling proposition of buying from brick-and-mortar?

-When we have no chosen provider in a product or service category, we look for reasons to have confidence in one company above the others.
-We’re hoping to find a provider we feel won’t let us down.
+When we have no chosen provider in a product or service category, we try to save both time and money as we look for reasons to have confidence in one company above the others.
+We’re hoping to find a provider that we feel won’t let us down.

 Did you notice that phrase, “When we have no chosen provider…?”

-The goal of advertising is to become a person’s chosen provider.
-They need what you sell.
-They think of you.
-They buy from you.
-The end.
+The goal of advertising is to become a person’s chosen provider long before they need what you sell.

 During the 25 years I’ve been writing these Monday Morning Memos, I’ve discovered that most of the time my readers agree with me.
 My writings confirm their suspicions and give voice to their long-held beliefs.
 But when I play the role of myth-buster, I get an altogether different reaction.
 I played the role of myth-buster 2 weeks ago.